Masmiseim36/nxpSDK/boards/evkbimxrt1050/wifi_cypress_examples/wiced_iperf3_4343W/readme.txt

 Overview
 ========
 The qca_iperf example provides basic commands to measure performance using qca_wifi stack.
 Results will be shown on your iperf server.
+In the case of 'R' mode, server shows the amount of sent data, check the terminal output in this case for the total amount of payload in bytes received over UDP, which marks the device's throughput.

 Known Issues
 If the iperf3 server shows you that you have 0-bit/s bandwidth, it may be caused due to the version you are using.
-This client works with Iperf v3.6.
+This client works with Iperf v3.7.
 In case of any more issues, see https://github.com/esnet/iperf/labels/bug.

 'R' mode might not work correctly for QCA WiFi.

+Rx UDP mode ('R') has limited bandwidth by UDP_RX_BANDWIDTH macro as sending UDP packets too fast may cause the control TCP socket to lost data and test failure.
+Set the macro to a little bit higher than the device can receive or "0" for no limit.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.40.2
+- IAR embedded Workbench  8.50.1
-- GCC ARM Embedded  8.3.1
+- GCC ARM Embedded  9.2.1
-- MCUXpresso  11.1.0
+- MCUXpresso  11.2.0

 Hardware requirements
 =====================
 - 2x Micro USB cable
 - evkbimxrt1050 board
 - Personal Computer
-- Murata 1DX or 1LV M.2 module
+- Murata 1DX M.2 module
 - Murata uSD M.2 Adapter
 - 1 plug to receptable header cable